socketry/falcon/guides/cluster-deployment/readme.md

 Falcon and Envoy can run in the same network namespace, allowing workers to bind to loopback addresses while remaining reachable by Envoy.
 With Docker Compose, `network_mode: service:falcon` gives the Envoy service access to Falcon's network namespace, so loopback addresses refer to the same interface for both processes.

 The configuration binds the supervisor endpoint to the IPv6 wildcard address because `localhost` worker endpoints use IPv6 in the container.
-Envoy connects to ADS through `::1`; for each ORCA stream it uses the worker's address with the configured supervisor port `18000`.
+Envoy connects to CDS and EDS through `::1`; for each ORCA stream it uses the worker's address with the configured supervisor port `18000`.
 The supervisor listener must therefore be reachable using the same address family as every published worker endpoint.

 Without a shared network namespace, Envoy cannot connect to worker endpoints bound to Falcon's loopback interface.
 In a different deployment topology, bind workers to an interface that Envoy can reach and apply the appropriate network access controls.